2022 Road to Le Mans

-The 7th Road to Le Mans Cup is an automobile endurance event that took place on 9 and 11 June 2022, at the Circuit de la Sarthe, Le Mans, France.
+The 7th Road to Le Mans is a sports car race that took place on 9 and 11 June 2022, at the Circuit de la Sarthe, Le Mans, France.
 The race features LMP3 and GT3 category cars competing in their respective classes.

 Entry list

 Reserve entries

 In addition to the fifty entries given invitations for the race, nine entries were put on a reserve list to potentially replace any invitations that were not accepted or withdrawn.
 Reserve entries are ordered with the first reserve replacing the first withdrawal from the race, regardless of the class of either entry.

 Qualifying

 Provisional pole positions in each class are denoted in bold.